Alberti, Buenos Aires

 Alberti is a town in Buenos Aires Province, Argentina.
 It is the administrative centre for Alberti Partido.
-It is the birthplace of Canadian stage actor Juan Chioran, which lived in Alberti until 1975 at age 12.
+It is the birthplace of Canadian stage actor Juan Chioran, who lived in Alberti until 1975 at age 12.

 Geography

 The village is located about 197.1 km west of Buenos Aires, the Argentine capital and largest city.
 The climate is temperate and humid, with the common characteristics of the Buenos Aires pampas.

 Population

 The town of Alberti has 8,290 inhabitants as of the 2010 census, representing an increase of 10.2% compared to 7,493 inhabitants as of the 2001 census.

 History

 In 1848 Andres Vaccarezza arrived from Genoa, Italy, acquired a field in Party Headquarters VI Chivilcoy counted 37 hectares and later expanded to 500 hectares.
 Later in his field creates an agricultural and industrial colony, establishing the most important one in the area at that time and led the settlement of the first flour mill.
 By 1872 the house at the corner of the founder of the current Av.
 Vaccarezza and Belgrano street is built.